Skip to main content

 Clinical trials are research studies that test new drugs or other treatments in people.
 They compare standard treatments with others that may be better.

-If you would like to learn more about clinical trials that might be right for you, start by asking your doctor if your clinic or hospital conducts clinical trials.
+If you would like to learn more about clinical trials that might options for you, start by asking your doctor if your clinic or hospital conducts clinical trials.
 See Clinical Trials to learn more.

 What about other treatments I hear about?